nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Logo](images/StoreClass-Logo.png)

 <div markdown="block" class="alert alert-info">
 StoreClass (SC) is a desktop app for educators from private organizations e.g. tuition centers to manage their students.
-The educators will interact with the app through type while viewing the app through the window
+The educators will interact with the app through type while viewing the app through the window.
 </div>

 If you can type fast, StoreClass will become a perfect tools to manage student data.